 Full programme and timings will be released closer to the time, the speakers so far announced include:

 Writer and political commentator Iain Dale has recently edited a collection of profiles of the Taoisigh and will interview a panel of three of the contributors to that book.
-They are Gary Murphy (who wrote on Charles Haughey), Deirdre Foley (who wrote on Liam Cosgrave), and Stephen Collins (who wrote on Jack Lynch).
+They are Gary Murphy (who wrote on Charles Haughey), Deirdre Foley (who wrote on Liam Cosgrave), and Stephen Collins (on Jack Lynch).

 Saturday 8 August - morning/afternoon